ejedev/raidshamer/README.md

 # Raid Shamer
-Takes a screenshot of deaths during Theater of Blood.
-Also supports discord webhook integration.
+Takes a screenshot of deaths during Theater of Blood/Chambers of Xeric.
+Supports discord webhook integration.

 Thanks to Zayre for the idea and socalova6 for bringing it to my attention.